 Finding meaningful dementia activities can be a challenge.

-ideas right here.
-And many of these are great to do with family, visitors, kids; or to give as gifts to those visiting.
+We include links to suitable activities within our web site (to further organize our material for you) and also offer new ideas right here.
+Many are great to do with family, visitors, kids; or to give as gifts to those visiting.

-So these activities are basic guidelines explained here -- and you can decide how you will actually present them.
+So these activities are basic guidelines explained here – you can decide how you will present them.

 Things May Vary Daily

 (If you’ve been working with dementia residents for awhile, you’ll likely know the following explanatory material already).
 As you may know if you are working with a group, various residents will be at various ability levels – and what they can or want to do and for how long, can vary from day to day.

 Activities should not only be meaningful, but ideally something they used to be interested in.
 The more reminiscing that can happen, the more opportunity to keep the memory active for as long as possible.

 It is also important to be in the resident’s moment as much as possible – he or she may suddenly start talking about something unrelated, but meaningful to them at the time.
 I had to be aware of this with my Dad every day.